-The present analysis has shown that the groundwater flow in the Victoria Aquifer may not be sufficient to sustain the authorized diversion by AEP.
+The present analysis has shown that the groundwater flow through the aquifers is more than the amount authorized for diversion by AEP.
 However, because this analysis is based on a regional study, the results should be considered no more than an indication.
-It is recommended that a detailed study be completed to assess the volume of groundwater flowing through the Victoria Aquifer.
-The study would need to obtain all of the data for individual water wells authorized to divert groundwater from the Victoria Aquifer, document the quantity of groundwater being diverted, establish the water-level trends, and evaluate the hydraulic parameters for the Aquifer.
+It is recommended that a detailed study be completed to assess the volume of groundwater flowing through at least the continental Foremost Formation.
+The study would need to obtain all of the data for individual water wells authorized to divert groundwater from the continental Foremost Aquifer, document the quantity of groundwater being diverted, establish the water-level trends, and evaluate the hydraulic parameters for the Aquifer.
 The best method to analyze the data would be through the use of a computer model study.

 One of the main shortages of data for the determination of a groundwater budget is water levels as a function of time.
-There are only five observation-water-well-data sources in the County from which to obtain water levels for the groundwater budget.
+There are only four AEP observation-water-well data sources in the County from which to obtain water levels for the groundwater budget.
 One method to obtain additional water-level data is to solicit the assistance of the water well owners who are stakeholders in the groundwater resource.
 In the M.D. of Rocky View, for example, water well owners are being provided with a tax credit if they accurately measure the water level in their water well once per week for a year.
 A pilot project indicated that approximately five years of records are required to obtain a reasonable data set.
-The cost of a fiveyear project involving 50 water wells would be less than the cost of one drilling program that may provide two or three observation water wells.
+The cost of a five-year project involving 50 water wells would be less than the cost of one drilling program that may provide two or three observation water wells.